A Beginner’s Guide

 2. Plan in Advance

-By planning your strategy well in advance of other hunters, you set yourself up to enjoy a stellar early season.
+By planning your strategy well in advance of other hunters, you set yourself up to enjoy a stellar archery season.
 As they start to increase activity in their areas, yours should be decreasing, causing deer to migrate to your property as a haven from the activity elsewhere.

 3. Target Bedding-to-Feeding Routes